ECE-196/controlwithpython-zken1/QUIZ.md

 ### How does the DevBoard handle received serial messages?
 How does this differ from the naïve approach?
+The Devboard handles serial messages with interrupts.
+Whenever there is information passed through serial, it handles the "event" and runs the on_receive function.
+This is different from the naive approach because it is a based on interrupts and not timing (looping).
 ### What does `detached_callback` do?
 What would happen if it wasn't used?
+Detached_callback is used to execute funtions in separate threads.
+Without it, functions decorated with it would be executed in the main thread instead of being run in separate threads.
+This would end up blocking the GUI thread, causing it to freeze/unresponsive.
 ### What does `LockedSerial` do?
 Why is it _necessary_?
+LockedSerial inherits from Serial class.
+This inheritance allows LockedSerial to leverage the existing features of the Serial class while adding the necessary synchronization mechanisms for concurrent access.
+Basically, it locks the port so only one thread can use the port at a time to prevent undefined behavior in the form of a race condition.